What Is Matching?#

 This week we’ll be exploring matching: an approach to analyzing observational data that is primarily designed to do the same types of analyses as regression, but with less sensitivity to the functional form assumptions implicit to regression.

-As we move forward, I’ll be drawing a lot (including most figures) from Ho, Imai, King and Stuart (2007) and two of Gary King’s public lectures on youtube (theory, implementation).
-I’ve streamlined his argument and tried to adapt it for the concepual framworks, language, and level of technical depth we’re targeting in this class, but if you’re really into this topic, that source material may be extremely valuable to explore.
+As we move forward, I’ll be drawing a lot (including most figures) from Ho, Imai, King and Stuart (2007) and two of Gary King’s public lectures on youtube (theory and implementation).
+I’ve streamlined his argument and tried to adapt it for the conceptual frameworks, language, and level of technical depth we’re targeting in this class, but if you’re really into this topic, that source material may be extremely valuable to explore.

 Model Dependency#

-To understand matching, it helps to start with the problem matching is designed to solved: model dependence.
+To understand matching, it helps to start with the problem matching is designed to solve: model dependence.

 “But wait!” you may say: we have all sorts of test statistics for evaluating what fits our data best, so shouldn’t we be able to just pick the specification with the best [insert test statistic of choice here]?

-Here we have a model where either a quadratic functional form or a linear functional form fits our data extremely well.
-Maybe there’s a third decimal place distinction in some test statistic, but really, they’re the same in the area we have our actual data.
+Here, we have a model where either a quadratic functional form or a linear functional form fits our data extremely well.
+Maybe there’s a third decimal place distinction in some test statistics, but really, they’re the same in the area where we have our actual data.

-But now suppose you’re asked to make predictions about outcomes at , say, \(x=5\).
+Now suppose you’re asked to make predictions about outcomes at, say, \(x=5\).
 Out there, the functional form you choose has a tremendous impact!
-So this is what’s called “model dependence”.
+This is an example of “model dependence” that you can’t resolve with standard regression diagnostics.

 Note that “model dependence” is a condition that depends on the application.
-If you fit this model to predict \(Y\) at \(x=1.02315\), there’s probably very little model dependence here.
+If you fit this model to predict \(Y\) at \(x=1.02315\), there’s probably very little model dependence.
 But if you want to predict a value at \(x=5\), there is.
 Something we’ll come back to.

 Model Dependency, Causal Inference, and Imbalance#